+44 (0)20 7353 2484 clerks@falcon-chambers.com

 • Professional

-Cecily is a member of the Property Bar Association (although she stepped down as a member of the PBA committee in November 2022 she continues as a co-opted member of the Association’s sub-committee for liaison with property law academics), and of the ChBA.
+Cecily is a member of the Property Bar Association (although she stepped down as a member of the PBA committee in November 2022 she continues as a co-opted member), and of the ChBA.
 She is the first barrister member of NARA (the National Association of Receivers and Administrators).
-She often speaks at conferences and seminars, including the PBA conference which, in 2021 and 2022, she helped to organise, and for the Faculty of Party Wall Surveyors.
-She has also delivered training for LawWorks, including with Prof Lisa Whitehouse of Southampton University on mortgage law and time orders.
+She often speaks at conferences and seminars, including for the Pyramus and Thisbe Club and the Faculty of Party Wall Surveyors.
+She has also co-written an article on s126 of the Consumer Credit Act 1974 and its application to regulated mortgage contracts with Prof Lisa Whitehouse of Southampton University on mortgage law and time orders.
 She is a reviewer for Advocate.

 • Recent Cases